transloadit/uppy/website/src/docs/svelte.md

 #### CSS

 The `DragDrop` component includes some basic styles, like shown in the [example](/examples/dragdrop).
-You can also choose not to include those and use your own styles instead:
+You can also choose not to use it and provide your own styles instead:

 ```html
 <style global>